5. Compute on Spider

 --format=jobid,jobname,cputimeraw,user,alloccpus,state,partition,account,exitcode

-#view the spexone project usage and your user's usage
+#view your user's total usage

 sreport \